angelamutava/Andela_bc_12_day_1/README.md

 This is a class that defines some properties of a car and and various methods.The  methods  complement the car functionalities.

 ##Real world scenario
-## Children class
+## Person  class.
-This is a class that will be defined as guide to young parents on various behaviours that children exhibit as they grow up.
+This class is a simple class to demonstrate some of the functionalities we carry on in our public universities.Students enrolling to courses, lecturers being assigned class and checking the job status of individuals.

 ##Tests
 To demonstrate TDD every function and class has been defined with  its corresponding tests.